Digital Nomad Tax

 Foreign Earned Income Exclusion for Digital Nomads

-In case you are self-employed, you will only get an exemption for your regular personal income tax but not for your self-employment tax (15,3%).
+In case you are self-employed, you will only get an exemption for your federal personal income tax.
+However, it doesn’t exempt your from state tax or self-employment tax (15,3%).

 You can apply for the FEIE if you qualify based on the physical presence test or the bona fide residence test.